clboettcher/bonappetit/README.md

 # BonAppetit

 BonAppetit is a Point-of-Sale application.
-It consists of a an android client and a Java server application.
+It consists of a a android client and a Java server application.

 This project is being refactored and moved to github.
 More stuff coming soon.
 Stay tuned.

 ## Maintainer

-Claudius Boettcher, <pos.bonappetit@gmail.com>
+Claudius Boettcher, <pos.bonappetit@gmail.com>.

 ## License